Luke Raley Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.74 team ERA ranks first across all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA among all league pitching staffs (3.76).

-- The Mariners surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Mariners pitchers combine to give up 158 home runs (1.1 per game), the eighth-fewest in the league.

-- His last time out was on Monday against the Cincinnati Reds, when the righty tossed five innings, surrendering five earned runs while giving up four hits.
+- His last appearance came on Tuesday against the Cincinnati Reds, when the righty tossed five innings, surrendering one earned run while giving up seven hits.

-- The 23-year-old has put together a 4.50 ERA and 8.7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .230 to opposing hitters.
+- In 21 games this season, the 25-year-old has put up a 3.83 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.